ios-factor/ios-factor.com/README.md

 Over the past years, the iOS development process has shifted drastically:

-- from supporting a single device, to a wide range of available iOS powered iPhones and iPads and various platforms like tvOS and watchOS
+- from supporting a single device to a wide range of available iOS-powered iPhones and iPads and various platforms like tvOS and watchOS
 - from directly drawing user interfaces using `drawRect` to AutoLayout
 - from iOS apps mostly running locally on-device, to iOS apps heavily relying on backend services
 - from iOS app review times of more than 2 weeks to less than a day
 - from installing an app on your phone using iTunes to distributing apps through the official TestFlight channel
 - from uploading 5 screenshots per language to iTunes Connect to 110 per language, as well as app previews
 - from slow releases whenever something is ready, to shipping every single week
-- from instant roll outs to A/B testing, slow rollouts and automatic regression detection
+- from instant rollouts to A/B testing, slow rollouts and automatic regression detection
 - from manually including git submodules to using dependency managers

 This project describes the ideal state of iOS app development.
-Due to certain limitations (like Xcode requiring macOS) not all requirements can be fullfilled.
+Due to certain limitations (like Xcode requiring macOS) not all requirements can be fulfilled.
 This project aims to define a goal, as well as the best current approaches to solve some of the challenges.

 ### Dependencies

 > Explicitly declare and isolate dependencies

-Ideally, an `ios-factor` iOS app never relies on implicit existence of system-wide packages.
+Ideally, an `ios-factor` iOS app never relies on the implicit existence of system-wide packages.
 It declares all dependencies, completely and exactly via a dependency declaration manifest.
 This includes the exact versions of Xcode, CocoaPods and fastlane.

 The benefit of explicit dependency declaration is that it simplifies setup for developers new to the app, as well as having a reliable build system that is also able to run past builds again in a reproducible fashion.
 A new developer can check out the app’s codebase onto their development machine, requiring only the language runtime and dependency manager installed as prerequisites.
 They will be able to set up everything needed to run the app’s code with a deterministic build command.

-Since iOS development can not be containerized like it's already the case for web development, we're limited to third party tools trying to fullfill this requirement until Apple helps us out.
+Since iOS development cannot be containerized like it's already the case for web development, we're limited to third party tools trying to fulfill this requirement until Apple helps us out.

-For the time being, you can use various third party tooling to explicitly declare those dependencies.
+For the time being, you can use various third-party tooling to explicitly declare those dependencies.

 #### Swift-based tooling